-In the two-year Research MA in Gender Studies (Research) from Utrecht University, you will approach a myriad of questions related to gender and other social categories through an intersectional approach.
+The Master of Arts in Gender Studies (Research) is offered by the Utrecht University.
+As a student, you will approach a myriad of questions related to gender and other social categories through an intersectional approach.

 In a highly interdisciplinary setting and with academic staff and fellow students representing a range of fields from anthropology to literary studies, you will be trained to apply these theories to the analysis of representations of gender in artistic practices, literary texts, political discourses and (new) media and technology.
 The international and intellectually challenging setting of this programme offers you the opportunity to broaden your horizon and to build an academic and professional network.

 During the courses and seminars, you will approach theories about subjectivity and representation from epistemological, political, and ethical perspectives.
 How have feminist theorists rethought Freud’s and Lacan’s ideas on (female) subjectivity, for instance?
 What differences do you see constructed between the East and the West in films, literature, and art works?

 You will also investigate the development of feminist theories and the history and current statuses of colonial, post-colonial, and multicultural societies.
 In addition, you will explore the representation of gender and ethnicity in literature, new media, and new technologies.

 Gender researchers usually work at universities or research institutes, and it is likely that your first step after completing the Master’s programme will consist of PhD research.
 Those who complete a Reserach Master in Gender Studies are qualified to apply for a postgraduate or doctoral research programme in the field of women’s, gender, and postcolonial studies.

 Gender experts can also work at governmental organisations, NGO's, national and international women's organisations, and cultural institutions.
 There, your critical approach to sociocultural processes will help to set up policies with attention to processes of in- and exclusion.
 You can also use your analytical skills in the field of (research) journalism, such as in the arts and media sector.